Chalkbeat/legiscan-client/readme.md

 var list = numericalToArray(response.monitorlist);
 ```

-Yes, this is a weird and annoying API choice, and was one of the driving inspirations for creating this client in the first place.
+Yes, this is a weird and annoying API choice, and was one of the inspirations for creating this client in the first place.